Preparing for your Family Session

 What happens after we have had the session?

 Once the session is complete, I will go home and back up your session and from here all suitable images will be edited.
 If you have requested that you would like to see a sneak peek, I will aim to have this up within 24-48 hours pending if I am on the road or at home.
-You will be notified when your images are ready to be viewed via a private gallery to make your selections.
-From here, you will be invoiced for your chosen package.
+You will be notified when your images are ready, allow around 4 weeks for your full gallery.

 General Advice - This advice may seem a bit "stiff" and at odds with how I like to photograph BUT it is always handy to glance over and please simply ignore what doesnt apply to you and your family!
 If you aren't a hair-brushing or shoe-wearing family, don't do it just for photos!